whytekieran/Spring-Microservice-Example/README.md

 Eureka is used to find which service to hit without hard coding URLS and some basic circuit breaking with fallback is in place if the movie-info-service fails (try running application without this service to see fallback)

 To run first start the discovery service followed by the other microservices.
 Each microservice is a spring boot application.

+**There is a second branch called "better fault tolerence" which expands on the master by adding bulkhead pattern, hystrix dashboard and more granular levels of fault tolerence**